hukam-chand/nocache/README.md

 - **Instant Cache Busting**: Click the toolbar icon to immediately reload the page with a unique query parameter.
 - **Customizable Parameter**: Change the query parameter name (e.g., `timestamp`, `v`) via the Options page.
 - **Keyboard Shortcut**: Use `Alt+Shift+C` (Mac/Windows) to trigger the extension without lifting your hands from the keyboard.
+- **Context Menu**: Right-click any page and select "Open in Private Window" to open the current URL in an incognito window.
 - **Visual Feedback**: A brief "OK" badge appears on the icon to confirm the action.

 ## Installation